 When Glen Road was designated exceptional rustic, the master plan did not specify the features along the road that were to be preserved.
 Instead, the plan contains a table showing the criteria for designation as a rustic road.
 Glen Road from Piney Meetinghouse Road to Beekman Place is shown to meet the criteria for an exceptional rustic road.
 The table shows that the road follows an historic alignment, but does not further elaborate on its significant features.
-In addition to the bridges detailed below, the road provides outstanding views of streams and forests and passes historic sites.
+In addition to the several interesting bridges, the road provides outstanding views of streams and forests and passes historic sites.
+See the road profile for a complete list of significant features.

-• Remove the recommended sidepath.
+Remove the recommended sidepath.